CSCI-5619-Fall-2020/Assignment-1/README.md

 In addition to Node, you should make sure a recent (e.g., version 3.9 or later) version of Typescript is installed.
 The easiest way to do this is by executing `npm install --global typescript`.

-Under the hood, we are using the Node `npx` command to both build the project (with webpack) and run a local http webserver on your machine.
-The included ```package.json``` file is set up to do this automatically.

-## Running
+## Local Development

-After checking out the project, you need to initialize by pulling the dependencies from npm with:
+After checking out the project, you need to initialize by pulling the dependencies with:
 ```
 npm install
 ```